WebAssembly/rounding-mode-control/proposals/rounding-mode-control/Overview.md

 f64.promote_f32_floor
 f64.promote_f32_trunc
 ```
-these are the same as `f64.promote_f32` by chance.
+These are all equivalent to `f64.promote_f32` because such promotion would be lossless and therefore agnostic to rounding mode.